cassidymwagner/fluidsf/docs/source/sfs.rst

 .. _Overview:

-The structure functions calculated within this package are statistics that describe how fluid properties vary between pairs of points as a function of their separation vector ($\bf{r}$), averaged over all pairs of points with the same separation vector.
+The structure functions calculated within this package are statistics that describe how fluid properties vary between pairs of points as a function of their separation vector (`\mathbf{r}`), averaged over all pairs of points with the same separation vector.
 There are numerous structure functions, describing different-order correlations of various variables, that can provide fundamental insights into the physical properties of dynamic fluid systems.

 .. _Theory: